Stem Cell Banking – Irving, TX

 What is stem cell banking?

 Basically, stem cell banking is the way that these stem cells are stored and preserved.
 Although stem cells can survive outside the body, they typically last a few months in order to create more stem cells.
 To stay viable after replication, these cells need to be cryogenically frozen.
-Fortunately, our team at 21st Century Dental helps with this service, so you know that your stem cells are easily accessible if you need them.
+Fortunately, our team at 21st Century Dental of Irving helps with this service, so you know that your stem cells are easily accessible if you need them.

 Why should I use stem cell banking?